CM OnBoarding (CMOB) - Use Case - How to Create Onboarding Experience for Your Users from the WordPress Backend

 Configuring the Plugin

 First of all, you can configure the plugin according to your needs: appearance and behavior of the plugin, icon settings, labels.
-Learn more: CM OnBoarding (CMOB) - Plugin Settings.
+Learn more: WordPress OnBoarding Plugin (CMOB) - Plugin Settings.

 When everything is configured you can start creating help items.